-The consultation protocol is a regulation as referred to in the agreement between the Collective Labour Agreement (CAO) parties of 14 May 1997, in which parties, with due observance of Article 4.5 paragraph 5 of the Higher Education Act, have reached further agreements about the level at and the manner in which the consultations shall be conducted as well as the contents thereof.
+The consultation protocol is a regulation as referred to in the agreement between the collective agreement (CAO) parties of 14 May 1997, in which parties, with due observance of Article 4.5 paragraph 5 of the Higher Education Act, have reached further agreements about the level at and the manner in which the consultations shall be conducted as well as the contents thereof.

 The parties agree to conduct open and constructive consultation at university-level and the level of universities in general (the sector).
-The Collective Labour Agreement (CAO) and the consultation protocol are deemed law by the parties.
+The collective agreement (CAO) and the consultation protocol are deemed law by the parties.